getlantern/lantern/src/github.com/getlantern/flashlight/genconfig/README.md

-# Updating the global configuration
+# Updating the embedded configuration

-We generally update the global configuration at least with each new Lantern release to update fronting domains and to include new embedded servers.
-It is also possible to do so independently from a client release, in which case you would simply skip generating new custom chained servers.
+We generally update the embedded configuration with each new Lantern release to update fronting domains and to include new embedded servers.

-1. Make sure you have REDISCLOUD_PRODUCTION_URL set as an environment variable -- see https://github.com/getlantern/too-many-secrets/blob/master/lantern_aws/config_server.yaml#L2
-1. If you want to embed custom chained servers (if you are releasing a client), make sure to have them populated in fallbacks.yaml and generated using the private lantern_aws/etc/fetchcfg.py.
-You can do this as follows:
+Make sure that any chained servers you want to bake in are populated in fallbacks.yaml.
+You can generate this using the private lantern_aws/etc/fetchcfg.py, as follows:
 ```
 ./fetchcfg.py vltok1 > fallbacks.yaml
 ./fetchcfg.py >> fallbacks.yaml
 ```

-1. Run ```./genconfig.bash```
-1. Run ```./cfg2redis.py --global cloud.yaml -```
+Once this is done, run ```./genconfig.bash```.

+(Note: we used to upload the global configuration for the config server manually from here, but we've automated that and moved it to the lantern_aws project.
+Look there if you want to make any changes to the global configuration, other than masquerade updates.)